 - Just near Aberdeen is the beautiful Cairngorm National Park, see our guide to visiting the Cairngorms in Winter for ideas.

 - Northern Scotland is home to the famous North Coast 500 – Scotland’s premier driving route.
 Check out our detailed guide to the North Coast 500, as well as my photography highlights on the North Coast 500 for some inspiration for your trip.
 If you’d like an itinerary for the North Coast 500, check out our detailed 7 Day North Coast 500 camping itinerary

 - Looking for more inspiration for Scotland?
-Check out our 2 day Edinburgh itinerary, Glasgow and Loch Lomond itinerary and our itinerary for the Isle of Skye and the Highlands, our favourite things to do in Edinburgh, and our guide to things to do on Islay to get you started.
+Check out our 2 day Edinburgh itinerary, Glasgow and Loch Lomond itinerary our itinerary for the Isle of Skye and the Highlands, our favourite things to do in Edinburgh, and our guide to things to do on Islay to get you started.

 - For wider UK trip planning, we have suggested one week and two week UK itineraries as a starter, plus lots more UK content to help you plan your trip.